clementi/defensivedotnet/index.md

 layout: main
 ---

+## Note

+This project has been archived at GitHub and is now read-only.

 ## Defend Yourself!

 Have you ever found yourself guarding against null or otherwise invalid parameters, like this: